ezrahall/Comp4350/documentation/Project/CodingStyles.md

-# Safeat Coding Style
+# Safeat Enforced Coding Style
 This style guide uses the most popular coding styles from the web for JavaScript and python.
 It is a combination of styles from industry professionals and leading edge technology companies as well as our own personal choices.
+This is the complete list of coding styles used by team Thanatos for project Safeat.
+It is separated into frontend and backend styles as they are written in two different languages.

 # Frontend Guide
 ## Basic Rules
   - Only include one React component per file.